Turning the page into a new year,

 Heat index

-Note that heat index values are valued for light wind and location in the shade.
-The heat index might be elevated by 15 Fahrenheit (8 Celsius) degrees due to direct sun exposure.
+It is worth noting that heat index values are gauged for conditions in the shade and light breezes.
+Under direct sunshine, the heat index values might be elevated by 15 Fahrenheit (8 Celsius) degrees.

-Note: The heat index, also known as 'real feel' or 'felt air temperature', is a measure that combines air temperature and relative humidity into a single value that indicates how hot the weather feels.
+Note: The heat index, also known as 'apparent temperature' or 'real feel', combines both the air temperature and the humidity level to give a perceived human temperature.
 The influence of weather is personal, differing among individuals based on variations in body mass, stature, and the degree of physical exertion.
-When you're directly under the sun's rays, remember that the heat index may surge by 15 Fahrenheit (8 Celsius) degrees.
-Heat index values are quite important for babies and toddlers.
-Young children are more at risk than adults since they tend to sweat less.
-Moreover, their large skin surface in proportion to their small bodies and the high heat production due to their activities contribute to their vulnerability.
+By being directly under the sun, it's possible for the felt temperature to increase by 15 Fahrenheit (8 Celsius) degrees.
+Heat index values remain especially vital for babies and toddlers.
+Young kids are often more at risk than adults as they tend to perspire less.
+Besides, their skin surface is larger relative to their small bodies, and their increased heat output from their active lifestyle compounds their risk.

 Humidity